 Erasing an HDD using the DoD 5220.22-M data sanitization method will prevent all software-based file recovery methods, as well as hardware-based recovery methods, from recovering meaningful data from the drive.

-The latest version of the DoD 5220.22-M “standard,” last updated in 2006, no longer specifies an overwriting pattern for erasing hard drives, though the three-pass method is still standard practice when implemented.
+However, the latest version of the DoD 5220.22-M “standard,” which had its last major update in 2006, no longer specifies an overwriting pattern for erasing hard drives, though the three-pass method is still standard practice when implemented.

 The DoD 5220.22-M sanitization method is one of the most common sanitization methods used in data destruction software, and in general, is still perceived as an industry standard in the U.S. Most data sanitization software, including Blancco Drive Eraser, supports multiple data sanitization methods, including DoD 5220.22-M. However, in most cases, this DoD technique is now less effective, more resource demanding, and less economical than more modern standards, so it has fallen out of recommended practice even at federal agencies.
 Yet because even historical Department of Defense standards are held in high esteem and carry great credibility, organizations’ internal policies and information security teams may still require it.